What is the Best Soil for Microgreens?

 Coco Loco is produced by Fox Farms and is a coconut coir-based potting mix.
-We use this soil mix in our microgreen trays and is also the soil that we sell in small volumes.
-In hydroponic supply stores, Coco Loco is sold in 2 cubic foot bags for between $19.50 and $21.00.
+We use this soil mix in our microgreen trays and the soil we sell in small volumes.
+Coco Loco is sold in 2 cubic foot bags in hydroponic supply stores for between $21.00 and $25.00.

-We wouldn't expect anyone to purchase Coco Loco on Amazon because of the price (due to shipping a large bag), this is why we sell smaller bags for the home microgreen grower.
+We wouldn’t expect anyone to purchase Coco Loco on Amazon because of the price (due to shipping a large bag), so we sell smaller bags for the home microgreen grower.

-However, if you want to take a look, you can click the next image or this or this link.
+However, if you want to look, you can click the following image or this link.